 10 years after that dreadful day and I still rarely speak of my miscarriage.
 Recently, my nephew brought up that day and we had a great conversation about it.
 Afterwards, I wondered why more people don’t speak of miscarriages.
 In all of my years as a “Miscarriage Mom,” I’ve had exactly one conversation about my baby.
 Yet daily I wonder what he would be like.
 How he would compliment our family and I dream of what he would look like.
 I wonder if my baby would be more like me or my husband.
 Would he love sports like his Grandpa or have a witty sense of humor like his oldest sister?
 Sadly, I’ll never know.

 After leaving the hospital, I don’t think I heard the word “miscarriage” for months.
 No one brought it up and I quietly tucked my loss deep down, so I didn’t make others uncomfortable.
 Yet mothers everywhere are suffering in silence, alongside me.
 When a friend announces her pregnancy, I quietly say a prayer for the loss of a child and that she will never experience the hole in my heart.
 I pray every day for my kids to never know the feeling of a lost baby of their own.
 I flinch every time I fill out paperwork and have to list which surgeries I’ve had because I know they’ll know my “dirty little secret.”

 The hole in my heart opens and I bleed a little every year as July 10th approaches.
 Some years it’s easier than others.
 Some days, I can make it through the dreadful day without tears.
 Other years, I go through the motions of the day, only to find myself weeping in the shower, trying to wash away my hidden pain.

-One in three pregnancies end in tragedy, although the numbers go down significantly after the first trimester.
+One in four pregnancies end in tragedy, although the numbers go down significantly after the first trimester.
 Still, that is a HUGE percentage pf women who are keeping their heartbreaking stories to themselves in order to avoid the awkward conversations.
 Thousands of women across the country need the support for miscarriage moms that simply isn’t offered.